 PROJECT APPLICATION (PAGE 3 of 16) 22.
 EXPLAIN WHY THE SITE IS SUITABLE FOR THE TYPE OF OUTDOOR RECREATION PROPOSAL BEING SUBMITTED.
-23. DOES THE SITE INCLUDE ANY ELEMENTS THAT VISUALLY DETRACT FROM THE OUTDOOR RECREATION EXPERIENCE OR THAT REPRESENT A POTENTIAL PUBLIC SAFETY HAZARD?
-NO YES (if yes, please explain and describe whether this project will help address those concerns) 24.
-PLEASE PROVIDE THE NAME OF THE PROPERTY OWNER AS STATED ON THE DEED (If there are multiple deeds associated with the property, please provide information for each parcel along with a copy of each deed.)
-25. WHAT IS/WILL BE THE APPLICANT'S TYPE OF OWNERSHIP/CONTROL OF THE PROPERTY? □ FEE SIMPLE □ LESS THAN FEE SIMPLE (Explain what rights the applicant has and what agency holds the underlying fee simple ownership.) □ LEASE OF AT LEAST 25 YEARS (include a copy of the lease with the application) IF YOU HAVE A LEASE, DOES THE LEASE INCLUDE A PROVISION FOR RECORDING THE RECREATION USE LEASE AMENDMENT? □ NO □ YES (if no, please explain) 26.
-PLEASE LIST ALL PRESENT EXISTING AND REASONABLY ANTICIPATED LIENS OR MORTGAGES OR BOTH, ON THE PROPERTY, AND THE EFFECT ON THE RECREATIONAL EASEMENT THAT WILL BE REQUIRED.
-27. ARE THERE ANY RIGHT-OF-WAY, EASEMENTS, OR REVERSIONARY INTERESTS ASSOCIATED WITH THE PROPERTY? ☐ NO ☐ YES (if yes, please explain) 28.
-HOW DID YOU DETERMINE IF THERE WERE ANY RIGHT-OF-WAY, EASEMENTS, LIENS/MORTGAGES, OR REVERSIONARY INTERESTS?
-I HAD A TITLE SEARCH CONDUCTED WITHIN THE LAST SIX MONTHS.
-ATTACHED IS A COPY OF THAT SEARCH.
-I CONTACTED THE COUNTY RECORDER OF DEEDS OFFICE TO FIND OUT WHAT WAS RECORDED.
+23. DOES THE SITE INCLUDE ANY ELEMENTS THAT VISUALLY DETRACT FROM THE OUTDOOR RECREATION EXPERIENCE OR THAT REPRESENT A POTENTIAL PUBLIC SAFETY HAZARD? □ NO □ YES (If yes, please explain and describe whether this project will help address those concerns.)
+24. PLEASE PROVIDE THE NAME OF THE PROPERTY OWNER AS STATED ON THE DEED (If there are multiple deeds associated with the property, please provide information for each parcel along with a copy of each deed.)
+25. WHAT IS/WILL BE THE APPLICANT'S TYPE OF OWNERSHIP/CONTROL OF THE PROPERTY? ☐ FEE SIMPLE ☐ LESS THAN FEE SIMPLE (Explain what rights the applicant has and what agency holds the underlying fee simple ownership.)
+LESS THAN FEE SIMFLE (Explain what rights the applicant has and what agency holds the directlying lee simple ownership.) □ LEASE OF AT LEAST 25 YEARS (Include a copy of the lease with the application.)
+IF YOU HAVE A LEASE, DOES THE LEASE INCLUDE A PROVISION FOR RECORDING THE RECREATION USE LEASE AMENDMENT? □ NO □ YES (If no, please explain.)
+26. PLEASE LIST ALL PRESENT EXISTING AND REASONABLY ANTICIPATED LIENS OR MORTGAGES OR BOTH, ON THE PROPERTY, AND THE EFFECT ON THE RECREATIONAL EASEMENT THAT WILL BE REQUIRED.
+27. ARE THERE ANY RIGHT-OF-WAY, EASEMENTS, OR REVERSIONARY INTERESTS ASSOCIATED WITH THE PROPERTY? □ NO □ YES (If yes, please explain.)
+28. HOW DID YOU DETERMINE IF THERE WERE ANY RIGHT-OF-WAY, EASEMENTS, LIENS/MORTGAGES, OR REVERSIONARY INTERESTS? □ I HAD A TITLE SEARCH CONDUCTED WITHIN THE LAST SIX MONTHS.
+ATTACHED IS A COPY OF THAT SEARCH. □ I CONTACTED THE COUNTY RECORDER OF DEEDS OFFICE TO FIND OUT WHAT WAS RECORDED.
 INCLUDED IN THIS APPLICATION IS A COPY OF ALL RECORDED ENCUMBRANCES; AND, I CHECKED WITH THE CITY TO FIND OUT IF THERE WERE ANY ENCUMBRANCES IN THEIR RECORDS THAT MAY NOT HAVE BEEN RECORDED (such as utility easements, road right-of-way, or liens).
 QUESTIONS 29-33: PROPERTY MANAGEMENT AND STEWARDSHIP [10 POINTS] 29.
 WHO WILL MANAGE AND OPERATE THE SITE?
-30. IS THIS A MULTI-USE SITE (for example, a school, reservoir, state wild area, etc.)?
-INO YES (if yes, how often will the public have access to the proposed recreation site; what kinds of restrictions to public outdoor recreation will occur) 31.
-ARE THERE ANY PRE-EXISTING OR PLANNED INDOOR FACILITIES ON SITE THAT WOULD NOT THEMSELVES BE ELIGIBLE FOR LWCF GRANT FUND?
-INO YES (if yes, describe and explain how/if the structure(s) support public outdoor recreation) 32.
-ARE THERE ANY PRE-EXISTING OR PLANNED RESOURCE MANAGEMENT PRACTICES (I.E. TIMBER MANAGEMENT, GRAZING, ETC.)?
-INO YES (if yes, describe the nature of the practice, the anticipated duration, and how the practice supports outdoor recreation)
+30. IS THIS A MULTI-USE SITE (for example, a school, reservoir, state wild area, etc.)? □ NO □ YES (If yes, how often will the public have access to the proposed recreation site; what kinds of restrictions to public outdoor recreation will occur.)
+31. ARE THERE ANY PRE-EXISTING OR PLANNED INDOOR FACILITIES ON-SITE THAT WOULD NOT THEMSELVES BE ELIGIBLE FOR LWCF GRANT FUND? □ NO □ YES (If yes, describe and explain how/if the structure(s) support public outdoor recreation.)
+32. ARE THERE ANY PRE-EXISTING OR PLANNED RESOURCE MANAGEMENT PRACTICES (I.E., TIMBER MANAGEMENT, GRAZING, ETC.)? □ NO □ YES (If yes, describe the nature of the practice, the anticipated duration, and how the practice supports outdoor recreation.)